 Imaging tests are often used to confirm the diagnosis and determine the location and size of the herniation:

 At Michigan Integrative Health, we treat many patients with bulging and herniated discs, including those previously told that surgery was their only option.
-Our thorough exam and evaluation determine whether you are a candidate for care and identify non-surgical, drug-free treatments to relieve pain, restore function, and potentially reduce or eliminate the need for surgery.
+Our thorough consultation, exam and assessment will determine whether you are a candidate for care and identify non-surgical, drug-free treatments to relieve pain, restore function, and potentially reduce or eliminate the need for surgery.
+It is during our initial visit that we will prove to you that we can help.
+During this visit you will only be accepted for care if you demonstrate an improvement in your condition such as an increased range of motion, increased strength or decreased pain.
+We offer multiple services for addressing herniated discs and your initial evaluation will reveal the care necessary.